How to pack carry-on only for Europe in a nutshell:

 I call this my “travel uniform” because this was the outfit I reached for most often — the perfect combo of warm, comfortable, and in a basic color palette, so I could wear it wherever.

 This alpaca sweater is a favorite for travel because it’s warm yet light, and extremely soft, even airy feeling.
 I learned that alpaca is better for the environment because alpacas are gentler on pastures than other herd animals.
 And like many Everlane pieces, the quality is fantastic for the price.
-Here’s a less expensive alpaca sweater.
+I’ve had it for years and it’s still in great condition.

 Comfortable black travel pants.
 Trust me, I’ve been looking for perfect travel pants for years!
 You want a pair that fit well without being too tight — they should stretch but still hold their shape so you can wear them on the airplane.
 For a touch of sophistication, look for pants that don’t look like leggings — maybe with a seam down the front or made of a substantial fabric like a wool blend.